Shira-3749/lua-object-model/README.markdown

     MyClass = o.class(OtherClass)

 Internally, a shallow copy of the parent class is created for performance reasons.
-Therefore modifications of the parent class at a later point will NOT be propagated to the child classes.
+Modifications of the parent class at a later point will NOT be propagated to the child classes.

 ### Prototype properties

-Prototype properties are available in all instances of the class.
+Prototype properties can be defined in the class table.
+They are available in all instances of the class and can be accessed statically.
+Instance properties will shadow prototype properties with the same name.

     MyClass.foo = 'bar'

-**Warning!** Do not put tables into prototype properties, unless you want the table to be shared across all the instances.
-If you need to initialize a table property per-instance, do so in the constructor.
+**Warning!** Do not put tables into prototype properties unless you want the table to be shared across all the instances (see instance properties).

-### Static properties

-There is no separate namespace for static properties.
-All prototype properties are defined in the class table, therefore can be accessed without instantiating the class.

-    MyClass.staticFoo = 'bar'

-    print(MyClass.staticFoo) -- prints: bar

 ### Methods

-Methods are defined the same way as prototype properties.

-    MyClass.doSomething = function(self)
-        -- do something, self points to the instance end

-However, one can take advantage of Lua's syntactic sugar to make method definitions prettier:
+Lua provides syntactic sugar for this purpose.

     function MyClass:doSomething()
-        -- do something, self points to the instance end
+        -- do something, self points to the instance print(self.someProperty) -- getting properties

-### Static methods

-All methods are defined in the class table (same as prototype properties), therefore can be accessed and called without instantiating the class.

-    function MyClass:doSomethingStatic()
-        -- self points to MyClass
+		print(self:someMethod()) -- calling other methods
 	end

-    MyClass:doSomethingStatic() -- calling a static method
+Same as prototype properties, methods defined this way are available in all instances of the class and can be called statically.

 ### Constructors

 Constructor is a special method that is invoked when a class is being instantiated.

-    function MyClass:constructor(arg)
+    function MyClass:constructor(lorem, ipsum)
         -- self points to the instance
-        -- arg is the first argument passed to the constructor, and so on end
+    end